Table of Contents

 8. Layer separation from FEP or PDMS.

-During the printing, most of the bottom-up style printers have to withstand layer separation.
+During the printing, most of the bottom-up style resin printers have to withstand layer separation.
 Some 3D printers have a somewhat firm bottom of resin tray coated with either PDMS or FEP film.
 Due to the quite firm bottom of the resin tray, they usually exploit tilting action when separating layers from the bottom of the resin tray.
 This approach tends to create higher loads for one side of the model (the side actually depends on the tilting design and approach).
 Because of this, the side of the model with higher loads will tend to shift and deform more than the opposite one and, therefore, might cause asymmetrical visible surface marks.
 If you want to avoid it, you have to consider these uneven forces and support each side of the model according to the level of forces they withstand.

 9. Material settlement (sedimentation).